faisaldadkhan13/Netw0rk-Scanner/README.md

 # Netw0rk-Scanner
-A simple network scanner for Linux systems.
+<h2> A simple network scanner for Linux systems. </h2>

+<p> Scan your network using this python script.
+It will help you to get the basic scanned details of your network. </p>